Swarm Removal

 Shingle Springs / Cameron Park

-El Dorado County and Folsom Area
+All El Dorado County

-All of El Dorado County
+All El Dorado County

-Western El Dorado County
+All El Dorado County

 Bee swarm